How to choose a conveyancer

 3. Tech-savvy

-Understanding what technology potential conveyancers use will also help you choose.
+Considering technology is another thing to consider.
 For example, do they insist that all documents are posted to their office and send you updates the same way?
 If they do, then consider whether that’s how you’d like to proceed with your purchase or sale.

 Increasingly, more and more firms are embracing technology to streamline the entire process of buying or selling a home.
-Unfortunately, some firms are still a little hesitant to embrace technology.
+Some firms are still a little hesitant to embrace technology.
 If this is something you’d prefer from your chosen conveyancer, you may wish to ask:

 - Do they use electronic ID checks, or will you need to post original documents like passports to them?